- Home

 Side effects of chemotherapy

 The side effects of chemotherapy vary depending on the drugs given.
 Everyone reacts to chemotherapy differently.
+You may have other side effects not mentioned here.
 For more information about chemotherapy and how to manage any side effects, call Cancer Council 13 11 20, or see our general section on Chemotherapy.

 Common side effects of chemotherapy